johncarl81/transfuse/documentation.md

 <h5>Note</h5>
 If a return value is declared on the intercepted method, the Asynchronous and UIThread interceptors will return null.
 </div>
-##### Configuration

 Custom method interceptors may be defined by associating a MethodInterceptor class with a custom annotation.
-These are assocaited in the TransfuseModule with the @BindInterceptor annotation.

 Example: